 10. Your life will be changed forever

 Of all the ten things I wish I had known before becoming a parent, perhaps the overarching one is that my life would be changed forever.
-Although this article may have mentioned mostly the difficult and challenging aspects of parenthood, let it be said that loving and raising a child is by far one of the most rewarding things in the world.
+Although this article may have mentioned mostly the difficult and challenging aspects of parenthood, let it be said that becoming a parent, loving and raising a child is by far one of the most rewarding things in the world.
 As someone has wisely said, having a child is like having your heart forever walking around outside your body.